Latest:

 What is an Exit Strategy?

 An exit strategy is a predefined plan that outlines how a trader will exit a position in the market.
 It specifies the conditions under which a trade will be closed, whether to take profits, cut losses, or re-enter the market later.
 Exit strategies can include a variety of mechanisms, such as setting target prices, implementing stop-loss orders, and using trailing stops.
+These are essential components in both trading exit strategies and stock exit strategies.

 The Reasons Exit Strategies Matter